-At Lincoln, we encourage teachers to work collaboratively when working through their "puzzles of practice" and this has benefits for both students and teachers.
+At Lincoln, we encourage kaiako | teachers to work collaboratively when working through their "puzzles of practice" and this has benefits for both ākonga | students and kaiako.

 Our Specialist Classroom Teacher helps anyone who needs assistance with creating and completing an inquiry cycle.